40 Ingy’s Story

 ⚠️ Coding Caution ⚠️

-Please note these transcripts are generated with speech to text software and are not perfect word-for-word transcriptions.
-Some speech disfluency has been manually removed and links, cross references and pictures have been manually added for clarification.
-Extra (non-quoted) words are given in brackets like this: (some text added afterwards).
+Please note these podcast summaries, show notes and transcripts are generated with speech to text software.
+They are not perfect word-for-word transcriptions.
+Some speech disfluency may have been manually removed and links, cross references, images and videos may have been added for clarification.